karlssberg/Motiv/README.md

   separate the implementation details from the big-picture logical expression.
 * **Multilingual support** - Use custom POCO objects instead of strings to provide multi-language support.
-* **Decomposing complex logic or domain rules** - Whether you are faithfully modelling domain logic, or just trying to decompose an unwieldy logical expression, Motiv can help you to break it down into more manageable and understandable parts.+
+* **Decomposing complex logic or domain rules** - Whether you are faithfully modelling domain logic, or just trying to decompose an unwieldy logical expression, Motiv can help you to break it down into more manageable and understandable parts.
-* **Validation** - The metadata can be used to provide human-readable explanations of why a certain validation rule was not met.
-This can be useful in scenarios where you need to provide feedback to the user about why a certain input was not valid.
+* **Validation** - Ensure user input meets certain criteria and provide detailed feedback when it does not.
+Because of the approach Motiv takes, it makes it relatively straightforward to convert existing logic into validation logic.
 * **Parsing CLI arguments** - The command line arguments array can be interrogated and mapped to state objects (metadata) to help conditionally drive behavior in the application.

+You are encouraged to explore the library and find new and innovative ways to use it.

 ## Usage
 All propositions follow the same basic usage pattern that starts with a call `Spec.Build()`.
-It has many overloads for different use-cases, but they all trace back eventually to a boolean predicate function (in other words a `Spec.Build(Func<TModel, bool> predicate)`).
+It has many overloads for different use-cases, but they all trace back eventually to a boolean predicate function—in other words a `Spec.Build(Func<TModel, bool> predicate)`.

 ### Basic proposition
 A basic proposition can be created calling the `Spec.Build()` method and then calling the `Create()` method without